LiquidX-Studio/engineering/memory_profiling_nestjs_apps.md

 yarn add v8
 ```

-## Enabling the Profiler
+## Enabling the Profiler in the app

-Next, we need to enable the profiler in our NestJS application.
-To do so, we will add a new endpoint to our application that will trigger the profiler.
+We need to add a new endpoint to our application that will trigger the profiler.
 Add the following code to your controller:

 ```typescript
 import { Controller, Get } from '@nestjs/common';